 You are allowed two normal size pieces of luggage not exceeding 44 lbs. per person on the international flight.
 However, on chartered aircraft within Africa, the baggage allowance may be 33 lbs, and in small planes, the limit is 26 lbs., including your camera gear.
 Please read your itinerary carefully and pack accordingly.
 In many cases you can plan to leave a larger bag behind in the capital or port of entry city, and take only a small duffle bag on safari.
 In most cases, arrangements have been made for storage of your luggage while on safari, but all baggage is the tour member’s responsibility while on tour.
 If possible, we do recommend baggage insurance.

 Africa is the photographer’s dream!
 A camera will record all those, unbelievable and spectacular sights you’ll want to share with friends.
 We suggest a good 35 mm camera with a 35-70 mm zoom lens, and a longer lens, such as an 80-200mm to capture the multitude of rare birds you see.
 More and more travelers are capturing all the thrills of safari on video cameras.
-Most lodges and camps have facilities for recharging your batteries.
+Most lodges and camps have facilities for recharging your smart phones and batteries.
 You may have to pay a nominal fee in some game parks for non-commercial use of video cameras.
 Unobstructed pictures can be taken through the roof hatch of your minibus.
 Remember that any vibration in the camera is magnified, so be sure to rest your arms on the body of the vehicle and request that the engine be turned off, if that’s possible.
 Note: Taking photographs at AIRPORTS, HARBORS, and MILITARY INSTALLATIONS is prohibited.
-Your entire roll of film may be confiscated.
-In many tombs, temples or ‘closed’ museums, you may be asked to pay a fee of $3 for taking photographs, or $30 for use of a video camera.
 As a protective measure to protect the color of ancient art, some tombs and temples do not allow the use of a flash, or strobe

 Aside from shopping, you need money for drinks, tips and incidentals.
-Experience has shown that most clients spend between $400 and $500.
+Experience has shown that most clients spend between $400 and $800.
 The shops are full of tempting items.
-Major credit cards and travelers checks are accepted in major hotels and stores, but some game lodges and rural shops accept only cash.
-We also recommend that you take traveler’s checks rather than cash with you.
+Major credit cards are accepted in major hotels and stores, but some game lodges and rural shops accept only cash.
 Do not keep all valuables in one place, such as a purse, that could be lost.
 It’s a good idea, if you have more than one credit card to keep the second in a separate pocket or locked in the hotel safe.
-Your airline ticket will be collected by our office upon arrival in Nairobi for reconfirmation of your return flights.

 Tips for baggage handling and for hotel and lodge personnel are included in your tour price.
 Tips to driver/guides, tour managers and guides are discretionary, but customary.
-As a rule of thumb, $20 per day per minibus (shared by the passengers, i.e.$10.00 per day if there are five passengers) for your driver and $10.00 per person per day for the guides is the recommended amount for most tours.
-At lodges and camps, the recommended tips to driver/guides are $10.00 per person per day and an additional $15.00 per person, per day to be shared among camp personnel.
+As a rule of thumb, $20 per day per minibus (shared by the passengers, i.e.$4.00 per day if there are five passengers) for your driver and $4.00 per person per day for the guides is the recommended amount for most tours.
+At lodges and camps, the recommended tips to driver/guides are $5.00 per person per day and an additional $5.00 per person, per day to be shared among camp personnel.

 How do I get cash for my personal use?

 Since you will be met upon arrival at the airport and escorted to your hotel, you will not need any local currency before you reach the hotel, where you can obtain it.
 However, if time permits, airport exchanges often give better rates than hotels.
-There is now a large number of registered For-Ex Bureaus where you can change your money safely and at excellent rates.
+There is now a large number of banks, ATM’s and registered For-Ex Bureaus where you can change your money safely and at excellent rates.
 Major Credit Cards are often accepted in larger towns and at lodges, but in markets and with vendors along the road, cash works best, and bargaining is expected.
 We recommend that you take traveler’s checks rather than carrying large amounts of cash.
 Many travelers find it useful to carry a hand calculator to estimate dollar values while shopping.
-ATM machines are not widespread and may only be found in major capitals; consult your own bank before departure.

 In the event of an emergency or sudden sickness while you’re on safari in East Africa, we guarantee medical evacuation to a hospital.
 The medical facilities in Nairobi offer a full staff of professionals along with state-of-the-art testing equipment.
-We’ll pay for the Flying Doctors Society to come to your side.
 Most hotels and safari lodges you will visit has in-house doctor who will attend to you in case of a need.

 Remember you are on an African holiday expedition.
 We understand how valuable your vacation time is.
-When you entrust that precious time to Roaming Africa Safaris & Vacations, we will help you make the most of every minute.
+When you entrust that precious time to Roaming Africa Tours & Safaris Ltd, we will help you make the most of every minute.
 It is our privilege to take you away from the everyday world to contemplate the timeless wonders of Africa.
-So you’ll return from your Roaming Africa Tours and Safari with much more than memories.
-You’ll return feeling renewed, refreshed, and replenished
+So you’ll return from your Roaming Africa Vacation safari with much more than memories.
+You’ll return feeling renewed, refreshed, and replenished.